 Leon launched TCJE’s Perception Equals Potential (P.E.P.)
 Initiative in January 2020 to identify and advance community-based solutions that can address exclusionary discipline and dismantle the school-to-prison pipeline in the Dallas area.
 Leon has brought together a large, diverse coalition of practitioners in education and legal fields, justice and education reform advocates, academics, and students.
 Together, they are advocating for strategies in schools that foreground mentoring, student engagement, mindfulness, peer-to-peer mental health support, positive self-perception, and restorative justice.
 This is especially critical in schools that contain the highest concentration of Black and Latinx students, and that excessively rely on disciplinary action.

-In early 2021, select P.E.P. participants, together with local programming providers, founded the “Achieving Success Through Wellness” (ASW) Collaborative.
-Participants promote student wellness through a racial equity and mental health lens.
-They are in talks with school personnel throughout the Dallas area about providing community-based services during the school day to reduce drivers of student discipline.
+ACHIEVING SUCCESS THROUGH WELLNESS: In early 2021, select P.E.P. participants, together with local programming providers, founded the “Achieving Success Through Wellness” (ASW) Collaborative.
+Participants promoted student wellness through a racial equity and mental health lens.

 At the same time, the P.E.P.
-Initiative is hosting empowerment camps to give students and parents the tools to advocate for their own best outcomes.
+Initiative hosted empowerment camps to give students and parents the tools to advocate for their own best outcomes.

-Throughout these efforts, Leon remains passionate about shifting the narrative around students and discipline: Labeling students perpetuates both their negative self-perception and the negative perceptions of them by school personnel, creating a cycle of disciplinary actions from which students can find difficulty escaping.
+HARMFUL LABELS: Throughout these efforts, Leon has remained passionate about shifting the narrative around students and discipline: Labeling students perpetuates both their negative self-perception and the negative perceptions of them by school personnel, creating a cycle of disciplinary actions from which students can find difficulty escaping.
 At the same time, schools with higher percentages of students labeled “at risk” may make funding decisions—like over-investing in school policing—that fail to put students on a path to success.